Inn of the Turquoise Bear

 Ancient living quarters at Bandelier National Monument’s Frijoles Canyon

-Tsankawi is a detached portion of Bandelier National Monument in New Mexico, near White Rock.
-It is accessible from a roadside parking area just north of the intersection of East Jemez Road and NM 4 just before the entrance to Bandelier National Monument.
-A self-guided 1.5-mile loop trail provides access to numerous unexcavated ruins, caves carved into soft tuff, and petroglyphs.
-A trail guide, available at the entrance, provides a detailed description of the area.
+Tsankawi is a detached portion of Bandelier National Monument near White Rock.
+The access point is right before Bandelier National Monument’s entrance, just north of the intersection of East Jemez Road and NM 4.
+A self-guided 1.5-mile loop trail provides views of unexcavated ruins, caves, and petroglyphs.
+A trail guide at the entrance offers a detailed description of the area.
+NOTE: Tsankawi is closed for construction until mid-October 2023.

-Traveling on NM 501/502 & NM 4 in the areas of Bandelier and Los Alamos you will see the scared remains of lush pine tree forests in various stages of re-generation.
-These burn scars mark the paths of the Las Conchas fire in 2011, Cerro Grande Fire in 2000, Dome Fire in 1996, and La Mesa fire in 1977.
+Traveling on NM 501/502 & NM 4 in Bandelier and Los Alamos areas, you will see the sacred remains of lush pine tree forests in various stages of regeneration.
+These burn scars mark the paths of the Las Conchas Fire in 2011, the Cerro Grande Fire in 2000, the Dome Fire in 1996, and the La Mesa Fire in 1977.

-Continuing South on NM 4 you travel along the Jemez Mountains to the charming town of Jemez Springs.
-The stunning red rock mesas of the Jemez Mountains provide a splendid backdrop to the natural mineral hot springs in the area giving the village its name.
-The area’s unique geologic history offers a rich variety of opportunities — miles of scenic views, hiking trails, campgrounds, and fishing spots all along the Jemez River or a soak and massage in local a spa.
+Continuing South on NM 4, you’ll travel along the Jemez Mountains to the charming town of Jemez Springs.
+The natural mineral hot springs (which give the village its name) have a stunning backdrop of the red rock mesas of the Jemez Mountains.
+The area’s unique geologic history offers various opportunities — miles of scenic views, hiking trails, campgrounds, fishing spots along the Jemez River, or a soak and massage in a local spa.
 The village offers shops, casual dining, and artist galleries to delight visitors.

 Call for Assistance